ut8uu/U2.Suite.Python/Sources/U2.Suite/README.md

 `python3 -m pip3 install pyinstaller`

-Build the binary.
+To build a binary run corresponding script.

-For Linux and Raspberry PI:
+For Linux, OSx, and Raspberry PI:

+`pyinstaller BrandmeisterMonitor.spec`
+`pyinstaller FastSatEntry.spec`
-`pyinstaller linux.spec`
+`pyinstaller Logger.spec`

 For Windows:

+`pyinstaller BrandmeisterMonitor-win.spec`
 `pyinstaller FastSatEntry-win.spec`
+`pyinstaller Logger-win.spec`

-You will find the binary in the newly created dist directory.
+You will find the binary in the newly created directory `dist`.